CStacks57/cstacks57.github.io/README.md

-# cstacks57.github.io
-The homepage of self-taught 3D Graphics Enthusiast and Programmer Christopher Stackpole.
+# 3D Graphics Programming (With OpenGL and Other Graphics APIs)